NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 In order to model multiple units of the same type of object (parameter, state variable, ..), one can distribute them over index sets.
 For instance you can have several river sections in your catchment, and you typically want to model them using the same equations, just with different parametrization per section.

 An object can be distributed over multiple index sets, which means you get a copy per tuple of elements from these index sets.
 (I.e. in a formal mathematical sense it is distributed over the Cartesian product of the index sets).
-So for instance, if `soil` is distributed over `subcatchment` and `landscape_units` you get one copy of the soil compartment per pair of subcatchment and landscape unit.
+So for instance, if `soil` is distributed over `subcatchment` and `landscape_units` you get one copy of the soil compartment per subcatchment - landscape unit pair.

 ## Parameters